andersongomesferreira/easynvest-entrevista/README.md

-- **Cache**:  Contém as classes de interface e classe genéricas para recuperar e salvar as chaves no cache do Redis.
+- **Cache**:  Contém as classes e interfaces genéricas para recuperar e salvar as chaves no cache do Redis do azure.